 Maligne Canyon

 Carved out by millennia of water erosion, Maligne Canyon is one of the most impressive things to see in Jasper.
-And one of the best ways to see it is on the Maligne Canyon Trail.
+And one of the most memorable ways to see it is on the Maligne Canyon Trail.

 At under 4 kilometres, the Maligne Canyon Trail is a fantastic hike for beginners.
 It delivers spectacular views of its gorge, waterfalls, and the Maligne River in a mere hour or two.
-Along the trail, you’ll trek over a series of bridges.
-Each offers views more breathtaking than the last.
+Along the trail, you’ll trek over a series of bridges, each offering views more breathtaking than the last.

 Keep in mind that Maligne Canyon is one of the most popular hikes in Jasper.
-Try to arrive early in the day if you want to catch the scene without the big tourist crowds.
-(Especially if you’re visiting Jasper National Park in high season.)
+Try to arrive early in the day to catch the scene without the big tourist crowds.
+(Especially if you’re visiting in high season.)

 Edith Cavell Meadows

-Want to stroll through a beautiful flowery meadow to a backdrop of glaciers & mountain peaks?
+Want to stroll through a beautiful flowery meadow to a backdrop of glaciers and mountain peaks?
 Edith Cavell Meadows will be a great addition to your Jasper hiking adventure.

 The Edith Cavell Meadows hike starts off simple & flat.
-Soon, the trail begins an ascent up its namesake Mount Edith Cavell.
+Soon, the trail begins an ascent up its namesake, Mount Edith Cavell.
 At the summit of Mount Edith Cavell, you’ll enjoy incredible 360-degree panoramas of Jasper National Park.
-Catch views towards Angel Glacier.
+Catch the beautiful views towards Angel Glacier.

-Like Maligne Canyon, Edith Cavell Meadows is one of the most popular hiking trails in Jasper National Park.
+Like Maligne Canyon, Edith Cavell Meadows is one of the park’s most popular hiking trails.
 The crowds may get dense at times here.
-It’s not a bad thing though.
-The area is known for frequent grizzly bear sightings.
-Be sure to bring along some bear spray just in case.
+It’s not a bad thing, though, as the area is known for frequent grizzly bear sightings.
+(We’d recommend bringing along some bear spray, just in case!)

 Sulphur Skyline